Pttn/rieMiner/README.md

 But the performance should match the fastrie's, as it uses the same algorithm.

 rieMiner will also notify if it found a k-tuple (k > 3) or if the network found a new block.
-If it finds a block, it will show the full Getwork submission and tell if it was accepted or not.
-If the block was accepted, the reward will be generated and sent to a new random address which is included in your wallet, and you can spend it after 100 confirmations.
-Don't forget to backup regularly your wallet or move your rewards as these addresses don't appear in Receiving Addresses.
-To set an address for mining, the GetBlockTemplate protocol would have to be added in the miner, which I plan to do soon.
+If it finds a block, it will show the full submission and tell if it was accepted or not.
+If the block was accepted, the reward will be generated and sent to a new random address which is included in your wallet (when using GetWork), or the one specified (for GetBlockTemplate).
+You can then spend it after 100 confirmations.

 ## Work control

 You might have to wait some consequent time before finding a block.
 What if something is actually wrong and then the time the miner finally found a block, the submission fails?

-First, if for some reason rieMiner disconnects from the wallet (you killed it or its computer crashed), it will detect that it has not received the Getwork data and then just stop mining: so if it is currently mining, everything is fine.
+First, if for some reason rieMiner disconnects from the wallet (you killed it or its computer crashed), it will detect that it has not received the mining data and then just stop mining: so if it is currently mining, everything should be fine.

 If you are worried about the fact that the block will be incorrectly submitted, here comes the -k option.
 Indeed, you can send invalid blocks to the wallet (after all, it is yours), and check if the wallet actually received them and if these submissions are properly processed.
 When such invalid block is submitted, you can check the debug.log file in the same location as riecoin.conf, and then, you should see something like